rbroggi/thecodeswell/content/blog/k6-performance-load-in-k8s/index.md

 * `K6_TESTID_PREFIX`: An environment variable you set to a fixed string (e.g., `mytest-label`) to identify the test campaign.
 * `K6_POD_NAME`: This variable is populated using the Kubernetes **Downward API**. valueFrom.fieldRef injects the pod's metadata (in this case, its name) into an environment variable.
 Since each pod in a Job has a unique name (e.g., `k6-load-test-job-abcde`), this provides the dynamic part of our ID.
+   Not necessarily we want to use a high-granularity identifier like the pod name as this is generally not a good practice for prometheus metrics.
 * *k6 Script Logic**: The k6 script is responsible for reading these two environment variables and combining them to form the final testid tag.

 ### **Injecting Secrets**